Sokka06/Pipeliner/README.md

 A basic example that prints Debug.Logs using a MonoBehaviour *Pipeline*.
 ### Scriptable Objects
 A slightly more advanced demo that uses Scriptable Object *Pipelines* and *Steps*.
-### Initialization
+### Custom Steps
-A demo showing how to use Pipeliner to initialize services and save data.
+A demo showing how to use *Pipeliner* to initialize services and save data using custom *Steps*.
 ### Scripting
-A demo showing how to use Pipeliner in script to load menus and levels.
+A demo showing how to create and run a pipeline in script to load menus and levels.

 ## Notes